Compliance/Risk Officer

 End Point Assessment:

-To achieve the programme you will need to complete the following as part of your End Point AssessmentThe End-Point-Assessment (EPA) is conducted by an independent organisation, who will assess the Apprentice’s knowledge, skills and behaviours through the following methods:
+To achieve the programme you will need to complete the following as part of your End Point Assessment.
+The End-Point Assessment (EPA) is conducted by the ICA, an independent organisation, to assess the apprentice’s knowledge, skills, and behaviours through two mandatory methods: